tannerdolby/stringtable-web/README.md

 ### Installing

-* Fork this repo and run the application on any local server to test the String table.
+* Fork this repo and clone your own local copy to run the application on any local server to test the String table.

 * You can view this application publicly through my Pen (https://codepen.io/spherical/pen/KKdRBmr).